What happened the last time someone spoke about politics at the University of Alabama’s commencement

 President Donald Trump is set to deliver an address to the class of 2025 during an event Thursday kicking off the university’s graduation weekend.
 And even before he arrives in Tuscaloosa, politics is already back at the fore.

-While Trump’s speech is ticketed and optional for graduates, it has drawn the ire of the state’s NAACP and the university’s College Democrats, who plan to hold a “Tide Against Trump” counter-rally featuring Beto O’Rourke, the ex-congressman who’s earned national prominence trying make statewide Democratic inroads in Texas.
+While Trump’s speech is ticketed and optional for graduates, it has drawn the ire of the state’s NAACP and the university’s College Democrats, who plan to hold a “Tide Against Trump” counter-rally featuring former Alabama Sen. Doug Jones, a graduate of the university, and Beto O’Rourke, the ex-congressman who’s earned national prominence trying make statewide Democratic inroads in Texas.
 An online petition opposing Trump’s address has garnered 25,000 signatures.

 Simply by being president, Trump has waded into the same fraught waters Stephens did back in 2007 by putting politics at the forefront of commencement weekend.
 What he says may further make waves across the ideological spectrum.